Assisted Macroscopic Quantumness: Methods

-As discussed within the main text, the amount of entanglement obtained by Wigner critically depends on the distinguishability of Alice's states. here, however, we give some details on the role of the mixing probability $p$.
-Recall that, the case studied in the main text with $p=1/2$ is in sharp contrast to the special cases $p{=}0$ and $p{=}1$ in which absence or presence of Alice is irrelevant to the two-qubit entanglement emerging in the partition $(\vs a|\vs t)$.
-We claimed that $p$ plays the role of a parameter that changes the significance of Alice's information to Wigner.
-To see this, we trace out Alice from Wigner's state in Eq.
-(3) to obtain
+As we will show in the following, the parameter $p$ in some sense determines the importance of Alice's information for the final entanglement, as measured by Wigner.
+This is complementary to the argument in the main text, where we studied the effect of imperfect distinguishability of Alice's results.
+It is easy to see from Eq.~\eqref{initial_p} that the case $p=1/2$ recovers the scenario in the main text, whereas in the cases $p{=}0$ and $p{=}1$ the presence of Alice is irrelevant to the two-qubit entanglement emerging in the partition $(\vs a|\vs t)$.
+We now show that the parameter $p$ indeed measures the significance of Alice's information to Wigner.
+To see this, we trace out Alice from Wigner's state in Eq.~\eqref{atAWp} to obtain

 It is now straightforward to calculate the negativity of Wigner's state without accessing Alice's information, $\hat{\varrho}_{\vs{at}}^{(\vs W)}$, as